Trappist beer: Glassware

-Beer tourism
+Tourism

-The idea of visiting Trappist monasteries to sample their beers has become more popular in recent years, partly due to promotion by enthusiasts such as the 'beer hunter' Michael Jackson.
+The idea of visiting Trappist monasteries to sample their beers has become more popular from the late 1980s, booming in the 1990s, partly due to promotion by enthusiasts such as the 'beer hunter' Michael Jackson.
 Some brewing monasteries maintain a visitors' centre where their beers can be tasted and bought (sometimes with other monastic products such as bread and cheese).
 Visits to the monastery itself are usually not available to the general public, although visitors can overnight in some of the monasteries (like Achel) if their purpose is non-touristic.
 Currently, Koningshoeven (which brews La Trappe) in Netherlands offers regular tours around their bottling plant, old brewery and parts of their site, along with a beer tasting.